John A. List

-John August List (born September 25, 1968) is an American economist known for establishing field experiments as a tool in empirical economic analysis.
-He works at the University of Chicago, where he serves as Kenneth C. Griffin Distinguished Service Professor; from 2012 until 2018, he served as Chairman of the Department of Economics.
-Since 2016, he has served as Visiting Robert F. Hartsook Chair in Fundraising at Indiana University Lilly Family School of Philanthropy.
-List is noted for his pioneering contributions to field experiments in economics, with Nobel prize winning economist George Akerlof and noted law professor Cass Sunstein writing that "List has done more than anyone else to advance the methods and practice of field experiments."
-Nobel prize winning economist Gary Becker quipped that "John List's work in field experiments is revolutionary."
+John August List (born September 25, 1968) is an American economist known for his work in establishing field experiments as a tool in empirical economic analysis.
+Since 2016, he has served as the Kenneth C. Griffin Distinguished Service Professor of Economics at the University of Chicago, where he was Chairman of the Department of Economics from 2012 to 2018, and Director of the Becker Friedman Institute for Research in Economics since 2025.
+Since 2016, he has also served as Visiting Robert F. Hartsook Chair in Fundraising at the Lilly Family School of Philanthropy at Indiana University.
+In 2011, List was elected to the American Academy of Arts and Sciences, and in 2011, he was elected a Fellow of the Econometric Society.
+In 2024, Omicron Delta Epsilon, the international honor society for economics, gave List the biennial John R. Commons Award.

+List is noted for his pioneering contributions to field experimentation in economics, with Nobel laureate economist George Akerlof and noted law professor Cass Sunstein writing that "List has done more than anyone else to advance the methods and practice of field experiments."
+Nobel laureate economist Gary Becker quipped that "John List's work in field experiments is revolutionary."

 As detailed in his popular science book, The Why Axis (co-authored with Uri Gneezy), List uses field experiments to offer new insights in various areas of economics research, such as education, private provision of public goods, discrimination, social preferences, prospect theory, environmental economics, marketplace effects on corporate and government policy decisions, gender and inclusion, corporate social responsibility and auctions.
-The book became an international best-seller and represented List's field experiments from the early 1990s until 2010.
+The book became an international best-seller and presented List's field experiments from the early 1990s until 2010.